Recycling Innovators In History

 Richard Chambers and Tom MacCall, Oregon Bottle Bill (1971)

 By the late 1960s, single-use items had created a massive litter problem.
 Oregon hiking enthusiast Richard Chambers used to carry bags on his trips, bringing back the trash that others thoughtlessly threw on the sides of roads and trails.
 In 1969, he’d had enough.
-He called his State Representative, Paul Hanneman, and asked him to sponsor a bill banning non-returnable bottles.
-Chambers launched a massive letter-writing campaign to support the bill, but Governor Tom MacCall surprisingly declined to help it pass.
+He called his state representative Paul Hanneman and asked him to sponsor a bill banning non-returnable bottles.
+Chambers launched a massive letter-writing campaign to support the bill, but Governor Tom McCall surprisingly declined to help it pass.

-A few years later, though, MacCall revived the bill, this time with the full power of the governor behind it.
+A few years later, though, the bill was revived, this time with the full power of the governor behind it.
 Targeting carbonated beverage containers, the 1971 bill required a container deposit be included in the purchase price.
 People could receive a refund of that deposit by returning the containers to stores and redemption centers.
 Over time, ten more states passed similar bills, encouraging people to recycle their used glass and plastic bottles.

 Stanley Race and Ron England, Inventors of the Bottle Bank (1977)